-WHEREAS, the course of GBS and CIDP varies widely; some experience a single episode of symptoms by spontaneous recovery, while others have repeated bouts with partial recovery in between relapses; and
+WHEREAS, the course of GBS and CIDP varies widely; some experience a single episode of symptoms with spontaneous recovery, while others have repeated bouts with partial recovery in between relapses; and

-WHEREAS, in 1980, the Guillain-Barre Support Group, now the GBS/CIDP Foundation International, was founded to provide a support network for patients and their families; and
+WHEREAS, in 1980, the Guillain-Barre Support Group, now the GBS/CIDP Foundation International, was founded to provide a support network for patients and their families through the national office headquartered in Philadelphia and its 160 chapters in 47 countries with more than 30,000 patient members worldwide; and

 WHEREAS, raising public awareness of this disease can result in earlier diagnosis, improved medical treatment, increased research, and better access to quality health care;